What is the best material for outdoor furniture?

 Virtually all outdoor wicker furniture is made from synthetic polyethylene resin.
 Natural wicker is made from a variety of organic sources such as rattan, seagrass, bamboo, banana leaf and even willow.
 While strong and aesthetically pleasing, plant-based wicker is susceptible to damage from rainy weather, moisture and humidity – a poor material choice for outdoor chairs, sofas and coffee tables.

-High quality resin is very dense, resistant to weather damage and eco-friendly.
-Synthetic wicker is also strong, light weight, fade resistant and easy to clean.
+High-quality resin is very dense, resistant to weather damage and eco-friendly.
+High-density polyethylene (HDPE) does not emit any chemicals, is highly puncture resistant and can be exposed to UV rays for decades without experiencing any degradation [Topliff 2018].
+Synthetic all-weather wicker is also strong, lightweight, fade-resistant and easy to clean.
 There are lower quality synthetic wickers made from polyvinyl chloride (PVC), which tends to become brittle and crack over time.
 Most outdoor wicker patio furniture is constructed over an aluminum frame, which increases the weight it can support.
 Synthetic wicker can be colored an organic shade, making it virtually indistinguishable from natural wicker.
 It can also be given a vibrant tone that adds a pop of color to your lanai or hardwood deck.

 - CONS – Not heavy enough for many windy environments